Enhancement of quantum annealing via n-local catalysts: Discussion

 \section{Discussion}

 In the realm of adiabatic quantum annealing, first-order transitions are particularly challenging to mitigate due to the nature of the states involved.
-These states are often separated by a large Hamming distance, implying that they are significantly different in terms of their configuration.
-To facilitate a transition between such states, a catalyst capable of inducing strong quantum fluctuations is required.
-These fluctuations need to be highly non-local to effectively bridge the gap and open a transition pathway.

-In this work we have shown that direct-tunnel couplings are the key to successfully open up a gap during a first-order phase transition.
+These states are usually separated by a large Hamming distance, implying that they are significantly different in terms of their configuration.
+However, direct-tunnel couplings are the key to successfully open up a gap during a first-order phase transition.
 That is, the quantum fluctuations which directly connect the initial and final states across the transition, can most effectively create an energy gap.
-However, identifying the coupling a priori is nearly impossible due to the complexity of the quantum system.
-As a result, perturbative methods become essential for approximating the necessary conditions for these direct-tunnel couplings.
+We illustrate the efficacy of such couplings as a catalyst showcasing a versatile implementation protocol.
+However, identifying the exact coupling a priori is typically impossible due to the complexity of the quantum system, unless the problem structure has a lot of symmetries.
+As a result, non-direct but additional quantum fluctuations become essential for approximating the necessary conditions for these direct-tunnel couplings.

-We also show that these perturbative catalysts must be $n$-local, providing quantum fluctuations stronger than those generated by the system's intrinsic driver.
-Among them, there exist very effective couplings with $n$ much smaller than the Hamming distance between the two states across the transition , but they are rare and difficult to identify due to the super-exponential number of possible configurations.
-This challenge parallels the one in classical simulations, such as in the Metropolis Monte Carlo algorithm which exhibits critical slowing down.
-The solution proposed in that context was that instead of flipping individual spins, connected clusters of spins should be flipped together during one monte-carlo sweep (as in the Swendsen-Wang\cite{PhysRevLett.58.86} and Wolff cluster algorithms\cite{PhysRevLett.62.361}).
-This approach mimics the system's natural correlations near critical points, providing the resonant perturbations necessary to overcome energy barriers.
-Our approach can be thought of a rudimentary quantum analogue of this.
+These extra fluctuations \textit{must} be $n$-local, providing many-body quantum fluctuations stronger than those generated by the system's intrinsic driver.
+Among them, we show that there exists effective couplings with $n$ much smaller than the Hamming distance between the two states across the transition, but they are rare and difficult to identify due to the super-exponential number of possible configurations.
+However, we observe that the effectiveness of such catalysts \rg{does} not scale with problem size \rg{for the toy model, and possibly even for random graphs as suggested by small $L$ numerical simulations in Ref.~\cite{nutricati2024enhancingenergygaprandom} and our heuristic arguments based on the statistical analysis of problem instances on Erdős-Rényi graphs}, opening up significant opportunities to design practical methods that leverage this property.

-For systems with inherent structural symmetry, such as the toy models explored in this study, efficient catalysts can often be identified for small system sizes.
-These catalysts tend to perform exceptionally well even as the system size increases, demonstrating their robustness and effectiveness in getting rid of phase transitions.